 I am a Ph.D. candidate in Computer Science and Engineering at the University of Michigan, Ann Arbor where I am advised by Professor Valeria Bertacco.
 I am member of the Computer Engineering Lab (CE Lab) and also affiliated with the Applications Driving Architectures (ADA) center.
 I received my bachelor’s degree from Addis Ababa Institute of Technology, Addis Ababa.

 My research interest is generally in the area of computer architecture, particularly focusing on the acceleration of data-centered applications.
-I am currently working on addressing bottlenecks in the execution of irregular workloads on GPGPUs via a custom memory subsytem.
+I am currently working on addressing the inefficient execution of irregular workloads on GPUs via a custom memory subsytem.
 Priorly, I have been working on alleviating communication bottleneck in graph analytics by making use of in-network computation and specialized logic units in processing-in-memory based graph execution [ISLPED' 19, DATE'20].

 Ph.D.
 Computer Science and Engineering

 University of Michigan, Ann Arbor, MI